06.02.2026

 Disadvantages:

-- Requires collateral in the form of the property being purchased.
+• Requires collateral of the home being purchased.

-Once you have determined the type of loan you need, the next step is to evaluate the loan offers available.
-Here are some criteria to consider when choosing the best loan:
+When you know what type of loan you need, the next step is to choose the loan offer.
+Here are criteria to use when selecting the best.

 1. Interest Rate